cspoojary/cspoojary/README.md

 ## 🧑‍💻 About Me:

 </div>
-A motivated and detail-oriented **Data Analyst** with a strong academic background in **Computer Science and Mathematics** from **Mangalore University**.
+A motivated and detail-oriented <b>Data Analyst</b> with a strong academic background in <b>Computer Science and Mathematics</b> from <b>Mangalore University</b>.
 Passionate about working with data to uncover insights and drive better decision-making.

 I have hands-on experience in **Python, SQL, Excel**, and data visualization tools like **Power BI** and **Tableau**.